-The GLM shows that distance from remnant forests in the FIA is significantly related to the dissimilarity quantile for FIA data (χ1,4=623, p < 0.001).
-The mean distance to novelty varies by PLSS forest type, but is between approximately 20 and 60km for the four forest types examined here (Fig 9), while the null model would predict a distance of 10 - 20km, Table 3).
-This model appears to show spatial coherence in the structure of forest loss and the gain in novelty.
-Novel forests are generally further from remnant patches than expected in the null model.
+The GLM shows that distance from remnant forests in the FIA is significantly related to the probability of a cell being novel (χ1,4=623, p < 0.001).
+The mean distance to novelty varies by PLSS forest type, but is between approximately 20 and 60km for the four forest types examined here (Fig 9), while the null model would predict a distance of 10 - 20km to novelty from remnant cells if dissimilarities were distributed randomly on the landscape (Table 4).
+Novel forests are generally further from remnant patches than expected in the null model, regardless of forest type, but the distance to novelty is greater for modern forests that are, generally, more similar to their PLSS state (Pine and Tamarack dominated forests), and closer for forests that are more dissimilar.